 - Get back to nature.
 Research suggests exercising outdoors has a positive effect on our physical and mental health.
 In Australia, there are many family-friendly outdoor experiences to choose from: bushwalking, bike riding, swimming at the beach, paddleboarding or if your child loves animals, a trip to a wildlife park.

 - Do a fun project together.
 A project can be a great way to work with your child in a one-to-one scenario.
 If your child loves getting their hands dirty, try creating a vegetable patch or a science experiment together.
 If they’re creative, a craft or photography project might be more their cup of tea.

 - Travel.
 Anywhere.
 Going away over the Easter break can be as elaborate as a trip to Fiji, or as simple as a few days at a local holiday spot.
 A camping trip can also be a great experience for the whole family, while travelling interstate can give kids an opportunity to see new places in their own country.

 - See a live performance.
 If you want to give the kids an experience to remember, why not take them to a live show?
 Whether it’s the ballet, a monster truck rally, or a musical, seeing a live performance can be a great way to spend time together as a family.

-- Get kids to choose their own adventure.
-Children love to be included in the decision-making process,.
-For one-on-one time, giving your child ‘Quality Time’ vouchers to redeem can be fun, not to mention a great way to let them set the agenda for your time together.
+- Get kids to choose their own Easter adventure.
+Children love to be included in the decision-making process.
+For one-on-one time, giving your child ‘Quality Time’ vouchers to redeem can be a fun gift idea, not to mention a great way to let them set the agenda for your time together.

 - Get your relatives in on the act.
-Family and friends love to give kids chocolate, which can result in a pantry bulging with sugar-laden, foil wrapped treats – and lots of temptation for the whole family.
+Family and friends love to give kids chocolate as an Easter gift, which can result in a pantry bulging with sugar-laden, foil wrapped treats – and lots of temptation for the whole family.
 Instead, gently suggest that relatives treat your child to an experience instead.
 A trip to the park with grandma can be much more memorable than a chocolate bunny.